 SMSF Supervisory Levy

-The SMSF Supervisory Levy for the 2020 financial year is $259 per annum for an SMSF.
-The Supervisory Levy is payable to the ATO when you lodge your annual return.
+The SMSF Supervisory Levy for the 2020 and later financial years is $259 per annum for an SMSF.
+The Supervisory Levy is payable to the ATO when the annual SMST return is lodged.

 Pay As You Go (PAYG)